ubports/docs.ubports.com/userguide/dailyuse/libertine.rst

 The creating process can take some time, due to the size of the container (some hundred of megabytes).

 .. note::
-    The ``create`` command shown above cannot be run directly in the terminal app, due apparmor restrictions.
+    The ``create`` command shown above cannot be run directly in the terminal app, due to apparmor restrictions.
 You can run it from another device using either ``adb`` or ``ssh`` connection.
 Alternatively, you can run it from the terminal app using a loopback ssh connection running this command: ``ssh localhost``.

 List containers
 ^^^^^^^^^^^^^^^